eshanks16/katacoda-scenarios-1/troubleshooting/intro.md

-This scenario we will introduce you to the basic `kubectl` commands.
-You'll learn the basics on how to navigate through your cluster.
+This scenario will test your skills at troubleshooting Kubernetes `Pods`.
+You'll learn some common issues that affect pods in a Kubernetes cluster.